 Repayments of Qualified Reservist Distributions.
 You may repay "qualified reservist distributions" by making one or more contributions to your IRA within two years of the end of your active duty.
 The aggregate amount that may be repaid may not exceed the amounts of such distributions and is in addition to other eligible contribution amounts.
 No tax deduction is allowed for these contributions.
-For more information, consult your tax advisor
+For more information, consult your tax advisor.

 Rollover Contributions.
 Generally, a rollover is a movement of cash or assets from one retirement plan to another.
 If you are required to take minimum distributions because you are age 701⁄2 or older, you may not roll over any required minimum distributions.
-Both the distribution and the rollover contribution are reportable when you file your income taxes.
 You must irrevocably elect to treat such contributions as rollovers.